petli/codplayer/README.md

 -----------------

 codplayerd links the CD reader and the sound output device with the disc database, ripping and playing disc.
-It is controlled over a FIFO in the file system, and continously updates a file with the player state.
-All the different interfaces uses the FIFO and the state file to control and output the state of the player daemon.
+It is controlled over ZeroMQ sockets or via a FIFO in the file system.
+The current state is sent to ZeroMQ subscribers, but can also be read from a local file.

 Player interfaces